All Products

 Step 3: Configure Alibaba Cloud credentials

-Alibaba Cloud RAM users and SSO users can configure and obtain access credentials for cloud resources using the following methods.
+RAM users and SSO users can configure access credentials for cloud resources as described below.

 Note

-If your current environment has environment variables related to access credentials, ack-ram-tool prioritizes the credentials configured in those variables.
-You can add the --ignore-env-credentials parameter when you run the ack-ram-tool command to ignore them.
-For more information about the credential-related environment variables that ack-ram-tool supports, see Credentials.
+If environment variables related to access credentials exist, ack-ram-tool uses them by default.
+You can ignore these variables by adding the --ignore-env-credentials parameter when you run an ack-ram-tool command.
+For more information about the credential-related environment variables supported by ack-ram-tool, see Credentials.

-The ack-ram-tool client relies on locally configured Alibaba Cloud key credentials to access RAM for identity authentication.
+The ack-ram-tool client uses locally configured Alibaba Cloud credentials to authenticate with RAM.

 For more information about how to configure access credentials, see Alibaba Cloud CLI.